(Updated August 2023)

 This Policy applies to discrimination, including harassment, based on an applicant’s, employee’s, or student’s protected characteristics.
 This Policy does not cover misconduct committed by third parties (including parties who are not current students, faculty, or staff).
 Where a respondent is a third party, contact Campus Safety, the Dean of Students Office, or the Dean of Diversity and Inclusion / Chief Diversity Officer.
-Please note that this Policy does not apply to complaints of sexual misconduct, including sexual harassment.
+Please note that this Policy does not apply to complaints of sexual or gender-based misconduct, including sexual harassment.
 For any complaints alleging sexual or gender-based misconduct, including sexual harassment, see the Title IX Policy and/or Gender-based Misconduct Policy.

 Protected characteristics for the purpose of this policy are those personal traits, status, and/or beliefs that are defined by applicable law as protected from discrimination and/or harassment.
 They include race, creed, color, sex (including pregnancy), gender identity or expression, age, national origin, ancestry, citizenship status, religion, physical or mental disability, genetic predisposition, military status, marital or domestic partnership status, affectional or sexual orientation, familial status, status as a victim of domestic violence, and/or other characteristics protected by applicable law.

 Discrimination is considered the adverse or different treatment of an individual based on a protected characteristic, rather than individual merit, which is sufficiently severe that it interferes with, limits, or denies the ability to participate in, or benefit from, a program or activity.
 Examples of conduct that can constitute discrimination if based on an individual’s protected characteristic include but are not limited to:

 - Singling out or targeting an individual for different or less favorable treatment (e.g., more severe discipline, lower salary increase) because of their protected characteristic.

 - Failing or refusing to hire or admit an individual because of their protected characteristic.